 Are you dressing up for Halloween?
 If you need a quick and easy costume, we've got you covered!
-This cat ears headband can be dressed up or down—wear it with a simple black shirt to dress up for your workday, or pair it with a slinky black dress for going out on the town.
-You can also make a mini version for the kiddos in your life and go as a whole cat family!
-You can make these in about 10 minutes, and they're so simple, they're just about foolproof.Continue to 2 of 9 below.
+This cat ears headband can be dressed up or down—wear it with a simple black shirt to dress up for your workday or pair it with a slinky black dress for going out on the town.
+You can also make a mini version for the kiddos in your life and go as a whole cat family.
+You can make these in about 10 minutes, and they're so simple, they're just about foolproof.

-- Glue gun and glue sticks
+- Glue gun glue sticks

 Cut the Pipe Cleaner